Cumulocity-IoT/cumulocity-remote-access-cloud-http-proxy/README.md

 # Remote access cloud HTTP proxy

 A Cumulocity IoT microservice that allows to proxy HTTP requests through the cloud to a (local) HTTP server running on a Cumulocity IoT connected device or in the accessible network of the device.
 This project contains a backend microservice and a UI plugin.
-Both must be installed your tenant in order to use this functionality.
+Both must be installed to your tenant in order to use this functionality.

 A sample usecase might be to access a configuration UI on your device or to e.g. access an instance of [Node-RED](https://nodered.org/) running on your device:
 ![Demo Node-Red](images/demo-node-red.png)